Puerto Natales Southern Patagonia, Chile Travel Guide

 Minimize your environmental footprint.
 Every step you take, from waste to fauna interaction, influences the delicate ecosystem.

-Engage with the local community in a way that promotes dignity and mutual understanding.
-Support their way of life.
+Get involved with the local community in a way that promotes dignity and mutual understanding.
+Support how they live.

 Your financial choices strengthen the local economy.
 Patronize local businesses and services for direct benefit to the region.